Football: Neymar lifts PSG past Toulouse ahead of Real trip

 PARIS: Neymar scored the only goal as Paris Saint-Germain ground out a 1-0 victory at Toulouse on Saturday (Feb 10) in their final tune-up for next week's Champions League showdown against holders Real Madrid.

-The runaway French league leaders stretched their advantage over Marseille to 13 points courtesy of Neymar's 19th Ligue 1 goal of the season midway through the second half in Toulouse.
+The runaway French league leaders stretched their advantage at the top to 12 points courtesy of Neymar's 19th Ligue 1 goal of the season midway through the second half in Toulouse, while Monaco thrashed Angers 4-0 to go second.

 Unai Emery's team will now turn their focus to Wednesday's first leg of their heavyweight last-16 tie against Cristiano Ronaldo's faltering Real in the Spanish capital.